Project Type: Research

 Giulia Barbareschi is a Research Fellow in Disability and Assistive Technology at the UCL Interaction Centre and the Global Disability Innovation Hub.
 Giulia's work lies at the intersection of technology, disability and design with strong influences from disability studies and international development.

-Dafne Zuleima Morgado Ramirez is Senior Research Associate at the UCL Interaction Centre and the Global Disability Innovation Hub.
-Zuleima is passionate about multidisciplinary research that aims to achieve technology that is affordable, appropriate, accessible and inclusive.
+Dafne Zuleima Morgado Ramirez is a Senior Research Fellow at the UCL Interaction Centre and at the Global Disability Innovation Hub.
+Zuleima’s research focuses on assistive technology, disability, HCI and low resource settings, neurodiversity and biomedical engineering.

 Cathy Holloway is Professor of Interaction Design and Innovation at UCL’s Interaction Centre and the Academic Director and co-founder of the Global Disability Innovation Hub (GDI Hub).
 GDI Hub exists to accelerate disability innovation for a fairer world and Cathy’s research revolves around supporting this aim.